Adopted MAGSR Dogs

 Although these babies are absolutely adorable, please remember that puppies are a lot of work.
 Puppies will whine, chew, have accidents, and fill your home with endless antics.
 With time, training, and patience, all 6 babies - Autumn, Cider, Ember, Maple, Pumpkin, and Sweet Potato - will develop into good canine citizens.
 If one of the Fall puppies sounds like the right match for your household, ask to meet these fluffy bundles of joy today!

-MAGSR ID: 13691
+MAGSR ID: 13692

-ADOPTED 11/04/2023!
+ADOPTED 01/09/2024!

 Breed: German Shepherd Dog

-Obedience Trained: No
+Obedience Trained: Puppy in training

 Altered: Yes